Puppy (band): 2017–2020: The Goat and iii

-2021 – present: Rude Records and Pure Evil
+2021–2022: Rude Records and Pure Evil

 On 3 June 2021, Puppy, via their Facebook page, announced that they had signed to Rude Records.
 From 7 to 9 June, the band played three socially distanced shows at Walthamstow's Signature Brewery, debuting new material.
 On 5 July, Puppy released their first single for Rude Records, "Angel", with an accompanying music video.
 On 15 November, the 2nd single from their upcoming album was released, entitled "The Kiss", following a world exclusive first play on the Radio 1 Rock Show.
 According to Jock, this song "came out of songwriting sessions for our first album".

-Puppy's 3rd single, "...And Watched It Glow", received a world exclusive premiere during the Radio 1 Rock Show broadcast on 30 January, along with the announcement of their sophomore album, Pure Evil.
+Puppy's third single, "...And Watched It Glow", received a world exclusive premiere during the Radio 1 Rock Show broadcast on 30 January, along with the announcement of their sophomore album, Pure Evil.
 Regarding the album's title, Norton remarked: "I think we all liked how dumb it sounded, but then the dichotomy of the two words really resonated as well.
 Broadly speaking I think we've always tried to combine classic pop songwriting with a love of heavier music, and on this album I think we take that a step further with some of our loudest moments combined with some of our sweetest.
 It feels like a nice way to say something about the band and our ethos while ultimately still being able to call it something stupid."

-The 4th single from Pure Evil, entitled "Shame", premiered on 28 February.
+The fourth single from Pure Evil, entitled "Shame", premiered on 28 February.
 Revolver Magazine said of the song; "While many of Puppy's previous songs sat squarely in the middle of a Venn diagram between Smashing Pumpkins and Helmet, "Shame" doesn't have an explosive payoff or gigantic guitar crunch.
 Instead, it's a bass-driven tune with gloomy, disaffected vocals and a loping groove that's buttressed by haunting "ah-ah" harmonies" adding that the song was "more atmospheric than hard-hitting".